ecency/docs/src/content/docs/hive/curation-and-rewards.md

 description: Explore how Hive rewards authors and curators through a reward pool.
 ---

-Hive is a blockchain that rewards both **content creators** and **curators** through a reward pool system.
-When you publish content or vote on quality posts, you can earn HIVE and HBD tokens.
+Hive is a blockchain that rewards both **content creators** and **curators** through a shared reward pool system.
+When you publish content or vote on quality posts, you can **potentially** earn HIVE and HBD tokens from that reward pool.

 ---